Nexus Letter for Sleep Apnea Secondary to PTSD (Example Included)

 • Insomnia and poor-quality sleep

-The connection between PTSD and sleep apnea lies in the overlapping symptoms.
+The connection between the two conditions lies in their overlapping symptoms.
 A study of 195 Iraq and Afghanistan veterans found that 69.2% were at high risk for sleep apnea, and the likelihood was greater for those with more severe PTSD symptoms.

 How PTSD Contributes to Sleep Apnea